Archaeology and racism: Mound Builders

-It was in the late 18th century that the myth that a separate race of Mound Builders unrelated to indigenous groups had created the mounds.
-At the same time a spirit of nationalism was developing in the United States, and historian Nicholas Timmerman wrote that "The Mound Builder theories posited an explanation for the mounds that allowed them to account for the often-elaborate constructions they encountered as the products of a “civilized” race that had been overrun by a “savage” one."
+In the late 18th century, a myth emerged that a separate, now extinct race of Mound Builders unrelated to contemporary indigenous groups had created the mounds.
+Historian Nicholas Timmerman argues that, in tandem with the spirit of nationalism developing in the United States, "The Mound Builder theories posited an explanation for the mounds that allowed them to account for the often-elaborate constructions they encountered as the products of a “civilized” race that had been overrun by a “savage” one."

-In 1820 American archaeologist Caleb Atwater published his investigation into mounds along the Ohio River.
+In 1820, American archaeologist Caleb Atwater published his investigation into mounds along the Ohio River.
 His report followed archaeological principles of field work such as dendrochronology and stratigraphy.
-At the same time, influenced by the work of Constantine Samuel Rafinesque and a merchant named John D. Clifford, and argued that they were created by “a people far more civilized than our Indians, but far less so than Europeans” which he considered to be a lost race of Hindus.
+Influenced by the work of Constantine Samuel Rafinesque and a merchant named John D. Clifford, Atwater argued the mounds were created by “a people far more civilized than our Indians, but far less so than Europeans” which he considered to be a lost race of Hindus.

-In 1848 the fledgling Smithsonian Museum's first publication Ancient Monuments of the Mississippi Valley by Ephraim George Squier and Edwin Hamilton Davis, a major survey of sites according to apparent function, such as burial grounds, effigies, fortifications, and building foundations.
+In 1848, the fledgling Smithsonian Museum released its first publication, Ancient Monuments of the Mississippi Valley by Ephraim George Squier and Edwin Hamilton Davis, a major survey of sites according to apparent function, such as burial grounds, effigies, fortifications, and building foundations.
 It put forward what had become the common view of the time, that the Mound Builders were a more sophisticated race than 19th century Native American cultures.
 Suggested connections were to the Aztecs, Incans, Mayans or Egyptians.

-Archaeologist Samuel Foster Haven was later commissioned by the Smithsonian to write for their "Contributions to Knowledge" series about the current state of knowledge of American archaeology.
-The Smithsonian published his "Archaeology of the United States" in 1856 which accepted that the mounds were built by "the aborigines of the country.
+In 1856, the Smithsonian published archaeologist Samuel Foster Haven's Archaeology of the United States, which accepted that the mounds were built by "the aborigines of the country.

 The Bureau of American Ethnology published a study by Cyrus Thomas as its Annual Report of 1894.
-In it Thomas, who had begun by accepting the idea of a vanished race, argued that the Native Americans were not only capable but did build the mounds.
-This effectively ended the archaeological debate.
+In it, Thomas, who had once thought that a vanished race had built the mounds, powerfully argued that ancestors of contemporary Native Americans were capable of building and had built the mounds.
+His work effectively ended the archaeological debate.

-Today the archaeological consensus is clear - the various cultures that built mounds are descendants of the original settlers of the Americas.
-This has not stopped the myth from being spread.
-In a January 2023 an episode of Tucker Carlson's Fox Nation show "Tucker Carlson Today" had a guest who stated that "They didn't build 'em.
-Someone before them built 'em".
-Carlson replied "That's right" and saying there was "skeletal evidence of people who bear no genetic resemblance to the current Indians".
+Today, the prevailing consensus among archaeologists is that the various cultures which built mounds are descendants of the original settlers of the Americas and ancestors of contemporary Native Americans.
+However, the idea a group not directly related to Native Americans living today may have built the mounds persists, with popular proponents including investigative journalist Graham Hancock On a January 2023 episode of Tucker Carlson's Fox Nation show "Tucker Carlson Today," geologist Randall Carlson promoted the theory, stating that "They didn't build 'em.
+Someone before them built 'em" and that there was "skeletal evidence of people who bear no genetic resemblance to the current Indians."